-Now that you have received a box of very carefully packed fish from Tangled Up in Cichlids whether via UPS, retrieved from the airport, or picked up/dropped off in person, there are some important steps to follow which will ensure the fishes successful introduction into your aquarium(s).
+Now that you have or are about to receive a box of very carefully packed fish from Tangled Up in Cichlids whether via UPS, retrieved from the airport, or picked up/dropped off in person, there are some important steps to follow which will ensure the fishes successful introduction into your aquarium(s).

-Below is my recommended method for acclimating the fish I have personally packed and sent to you from my facility with my method of packing.
-This is also how I successfully acclimate the 1,000s of fish that I bring into the facility through the year.
+Below is my only recommended method for acclimating the fish I have personally packed and sent to you from my facility with my method of packing.
+This is also how I successfully acclimate the several thousand fish that I bring into the facility throughout the year.
+Typically, from time of delivery, the average small or medium box package size should take no longer than 30 minutes to unpack, acclimate and release.
+I do not recommend any other procedure that may be used to acclimate fish from your lfs or any other ecommerce vendor.
+Failure to follow my procedure will make any consideration for reimbursement null and void.
+The use of the 'drip method' automatically voids any consideration for reimbursement.

 (Note: In the event that a bag containing fish arrives severely lacking water via puncture of bags by fish spines (a common occurrence when shipping larger cichlids and catfish), the fish should be introduced immediately to the aquarium.
 It is a much better solution to get the fish into a preferred environment versus an unfavorable environment such as that of a leaked-out bag.)